Local council requirements for school property projects

 - Getting a code compliance certificate

-As project manager, you are responsible for getting any necessary consents and certificates for the school property project you are managing.
+As project manager, you're responsible for getting any necessary consents and certificates for the school property project you're managing.
 Local council requirements may include:

 - building consent

 Even if you think the project won’t require consents, always check with the council.
 The council won’t accept ignorance as an excuse if building work is carried out without the necessary consents.

 Building consent is formal approval to do building work.
 Most school property projects need to have building consent.